Les Préludes: Year's end tradition at Interlochen

 A performance of Les préludes concludes each summer camp session at the Interlochen Center for the Arts.
 In the past, the piece has been conducted by the president of the institution (although this was never a tradition or requirement), and is performed by the camp's large ensembles in the oldest building on the ICA grounds—the Interlochen Bowl—which dates from 1928.
+During the final section of the piece, dancers will accompany and accentuate the music, with some appearing on the roof of the bowl.